What is FICO Score? Definition and meaning

 People’s FICO Scores are calculated according to five categories:

 This lists how well or badly the person has been in paying off bills.
-It also includes details on debt repayments.
-It contains data on any bankruptcies, charge offs, repossessions, foreclosures, late payments, and liens.
-It also has data on judgments and settlements.
+It includes details on debt repayments, bankruptcies, charge offs, repossessions, foreclosures, late payments, liens, judgments, and settlements.

 How lenders rate you regarding your FICO ScoreMore than 90% of all banks and lenders in the United States use the FICO Scores when deciding whether to approve a loan.